goat-community/goat-docs/docs/toolbox/data_management/join.md

 # Join

-The **Join** tool is used to append attributes from one layer to another using predefined attribute connections.
+The **Join** tool is used to append attributes from one layer to another using a matching attribute on both layers.

 ## 1. Explanation

-This functionality facilitates the combination of two separate datasets.
+This tool facilitates the combination of two datasets.
 By defining relationships, the tool aligns data from both layers.
-The resulting output is a new layer that contains attributes from both layers, allowing for integrated analysis of the combined data.
+The resulting output is a new layer that contains the attributes from the target layer and new column that summarizes a chosen attribute from the source layer.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/indicators/join/join_icon.png').default} alt="join" style={{ maxHeight: "400px", maxWidth: "200px", objectFit: "cover"}}/>
 </div>

-GOAT uses the **"Inner Join"** operations to calculate join which combines rows from two tables based on a related column between them.
-It specifically selects records that have matching values in both tables.
-This means that for a row in the first table to be included in the result set, it must have a corresponding row in the second table.
-This type of join is particularly useful when you need to retrieve data that exists across multiple tables and is interrelated, ensuring that only the records with common values in both tables are selected for the final output.
+GOAT uses the **"Inner Join"** operation to calculate a join which combines rows from a target and a source layer based on a related column between them.
+It only selects records that have matching values in both tables.
+This means that for a row in the target layer there need to be at least one row in the source layer to realize a successful match.
+All rows with no match will not be returned as result.

-## 2. Which tasks can be fulfilled?
+## 2. Example use cases

-For what can this function be used?
-Among others, Join feature can be used to accomplish the following tasks:

-- Join information from a table without geometry with a [feature layer](docs/data/layer_types.md).

-*For example, if you have the zipcode information of a region without geometry and you have another table containing the geometry of the region, you can merge the geometries and zipcodes using zipcode key.*

-### Video Tutorial
+- Summarize the count of population collected in a spreadsheet on a layer containing the zipcode geometries.
+- Merge and aggregate the data from a household survey with the geomtries of the census tract.

+TODO: Find some more examples

+## 3. How to use the tool?

 <span style={{color: "#FF0000"}}>TODO: add the video </span>

-### Step-by-step guideline

 <span style={{color: "#FF0000"}}>TODO: update the image </span>